Dow ends at record high after upbeat jobless claims report

 "Investors are encouraged by the low-interest rates and the stimulus that the government is putting into the economy.
 We're also seeing substantial increases in economic projections and earnings forecasts," said Sam Stovall, chief investment strategist at CFRA Research.

-Shares in Pfizer Inc and Moderna Inc fell 1% or more.
-Johnson & Johnson and Novavax Inc ended higher after spending much of the day in negative territory.
+Shares in Pfizer Inc (PFE.N) and Moderna Inc (MRNA.O) fell 1% or more.
+Johnson & Johnson (JNJ.N) and Novavax Inc (NVAX.O) ended higher after spending much of the day in negative territory. read more

 "One sector we are seeing a lot of opportunities in is the financial sector.
 We see it as one that should benefit from higher interest rates and a stronger economic recovery," said Ann Guntli, portfolio manager at Chicago-based RMB Capital.

-Regeneron Pharmaceuticals Inc rose 3.37% after the drugmaker reported a better-than-expected quarterly profit and said it expected demand for its COVID-19 antibody therapy to hold up.
+Regeneron Pharmaceuticals Inc (REGN.O)rose 3.37% after the drugmaker reported a better-than-expected quarterly profit and said it expected demand for its COVID-19 antibody therapy to hold up. read more

-Uber Technologies Inc tumbled 8.85% after it signaled it would pay drivers more to get cars back on the road as the pandemic recedes, and disclosed a $600 million charge to provide UK drivers with benefits.
+Uber Technologies Inc (UBER.N) tumbled 8.85% after it signaled it would pay drivers more to get cars back on the road as the pandemic recedes, and disclosed a $600 million charge to provide UK drivers with benefits. read more

 Advancing issues outnumbered declining ones on the NYSE by a 1.33-to-1 ratio; on Nasdaq, a 1.38-to-1 ratio favored decliners.